Do semantic parts emerge in Convolutional Neural Networks?: PASCAL-Part emergence in CNNs

 \subsubsection{Stimulus detections from activations}

 The value $a_{c,r}$ of each particular activation $\alpha$, located at position $(c, r)$ of feature map $x_j^i$, indicates the response of the filter to a corresponding region in its input $x^{i-1}$.
-By recursively back-propagating this region down the layers, we can reconstruct the actual receptive field on the input image, i.e. the whole image region on which the filter acted.
+The receptive field of an activation is the region on the input image on which the filter acted, and it is determined by the network structure.
+By recursively back-propagating the input region of activation $\alpha$ down the layers, we can reconstruct the actual receptive field on the input image.
 The size of the receptive field varies depending on the layer, from the actual size of the filter for the first convolutional layer, up to a much larger image region on the top layer.
-For each feature map, we select all its local maxima as activations with high response.
-Each of these activations will lead to a stimulus detection in the image.
-The location of such detection is defined by the center of the receptive field of the activation, whereas its size varies depending on the layer.
-Fig.~\ref{fig:cnn:overview} shows an example, where the two local maxima of feature map $x^5_j$ lead to the stimulus detections depicted in red.\\
+For each feature map, we select all its local maxima activations.
+Each of these activations will lead to a stimulus detection in the image, regardless of its activation value (i.e. no minimum threshold).
+Therefore, all peaks of the feature map become detections, and their detection scores are their activation values.
+The location of such detections is defined by the center of the receptive field of the corresponding activation, whereas its size varies depending on the layer.
+Fig.~\ref{fig:cnn:overview} shows an example, where the two local maxima of feature map $x^5_j$ lead to the stimulus detections depicted in red, which correspond to their receptive fields on the image.\\

 {\it Regressing to part bounding-boxes.} The receptive field of an activation gives a rough indication about the location of the stimulus.
 However, it rarely covers a part tightly enough to associate the stimulus with a part instance (fig.~\ref{fig:cnn:qualResRegression}).
 In general, the receptive field of high layers is significantly larger than the part ground-truth bounding-box, especially for small classes like ear.
 Moreover, while the receptive field is always square, some classes have other aspect ratios (e.g. legs).
 Finally, the response of a filter to a part might not occur in its center, but at an offset instead (e.g. on the bottom area, fig.~\ref{fig:cnn:qualResRegression}{d-e}).